 - Redbarn’s Protein Puffs are a great low-calorie meal topper

-- Redbarn’s Air Dried dog food packed with over 90% beef, fish, or chicken
+- Redbarn’s Air Dried dog food packed with 85% or more beef, fish, or chicken

 - Redbarn’s Beef Cuts are a great high-value topper bursting with flavor

 Using our transition schedule you can feed your dog all of their favorites without the fuss.
 Of course, be sure to follow all of our tips and discontinue use if you notice your dog isn’t responding well to the changes.
 If you are unsure, always ask your vet for your specific dog's needs.